-3. Now try updating Windows you should not face any problem.
+3. Now try updating Windows and you should not face any problem.

 8. Enable the App Readiness service

-Amongst all the methods listed above, this one is the most recent once.
+Amongst all the methods listed above, this is the most recent one.
 To enable App Readiness service, follow the steps below:

 1. Press Windows + R keys.